Skye, Foundry, Indigo, Ready, and Tudor share the same underlying structure and functionality. This guide applies to all these templates.

 Use the Site Background tweak to change the background color of your site.
 The background color displays behind the header, footer, and all page content.
 These templates don't support a background image.

 The header displays a navigation hamburger icon on the left, and branding elements (site title, logo, and tag line) in the middle.
-The right area of the header displays a shopping cart if your site has a Products Page, and can also display icons for the search bar and any connected social accounts.
+The right area of the header displays a shopping cart if your site has a Products Page, and can also display a search bar icon and built-in social icons.
 The header displays over the site background color.

 As you scroll down, the header remains as a fixed transparent overlay over your site’s content.
-To add a solid color behind the header on scroll, check Header Background When Scrolled in the Style Editor, then use the Header Background Color tweak to set the color.
+To add a solid color behind the header on scroll, check Header Background When Scrolled in Site Styles, then use the Header Background Color tweak to set the color.

 - Layout - Set whether the site title and tag line display next to each other, or stacked with the site title on top.